YanSongCode/PredDBR/README.md

 	      the forth parameter is a fixed parameters : "PDNA-543" or "PDNA-335"; "PDNA-543" represents the models constrcuted on dataset PDNA-543,

 	      "PDNA-335" represents the models constrcuted on dataset PDNA-335

-       b. the path of prediction result: "{Folder path to save the process files and result file}/PredDBR_Prod".
+       b. give an example: java -jar PredDBR.jar 1A02_F RRIRRERNKMAAAKSRNRRRELTDTLQAETDQLEDEKSALQTEIANLLKEKEK ./result  PDNA-543

-       c. give an example: java -jar PredDBR.jar 1A02_F RRIRRERNKMAAAKSRNRRRELTDTLQAETDQLEDEKSALQTEIANLLKEKEK ./result  PDNA-543
+The outputted probability of belonging to the class of DNA-binding of query sequences could be found at "./result/PredDBR_Prod"

 ## Update History: